Adult Faith Formation

 This year we will study the Gospel of Matthew.
 On the First Sunday of Advent, the Church begins Cycle A (Matthew’s Gospel) for our Sunday readings.
 The Gospel of Matthew acts like a bridge between the Old and the New Testament.
 This gospel uses many references to the Old Testament promises of God to His people and the messages sent through the prophets.
 The book of Matthew gives us the key to understanding the rest of the New Testament and Christ as the fulfillment of God’s plan.

-We will study the Gospel of Matthew in two parts:
+The study of the Gospel of Matthew was in two parts:

 Bible Study: The Letter to the Hebrews